-Configuration settings if you are using Sun Java System Directory or Oracle Directory Server to send user and group information to the hybrid service.
-Enable these parameters by removing the # symbol from the beginning of the lines.
+- Configuration settings if you are using Sun Java System Directory or Oracle Directory Server to send user and group information to the hybrid service.
+Enable these parameters by removing the # symbol from the beginning of the lines. - # GroupMembershipAttribute=uniqueMember - # MemberOfAttribute=memberOf - Whether or not Directory Agent follows LDAP referrals.
+Takes a value of 1 (enabled) or 0 (disabled).